potmo/casinoserver/README.md

 ##### Authentication Service
 The Authentication service is basically a proxy towards the partner integrations.

+> TODO: The Authentication service talks to the partner and will need to be able to propagate data from the partner to the client side partner integration.

+##### Configuration Service

+> TODO: There should be a configuration service

+##### Backoffice Service

+> TODO: There should be a configuration service.
+The backoffice servivce should probably be a lot of different services that can pull data out of different databases etc.

 ##### Game Service
 The Game service is actually on game service per game implementation.
 It must implement an API that is common for allthe games.
 That API is basically requiring that the game can say how much a wager request will cost and how much it will reward.
 The game service doesn't have a notion of money or currency.
 It is just given a seed and a game data.